BeyondQuality/beyondquality/research/public_speaking.md

 @KariKakkonen: It is a natural step forward in growing as a professional - sharing with others.
 It gives you credibility as a professional.

+@basdijkstra: It is a great form of shameless self-promotion.
+As an independent consultant, I'm always looking for ways to get my name out there, and public speaking is a great way of doing that.
+You won't see / hear me sell my services directly during a talk, but I've had plenty of people coming up to me after a talk or a conference workshop asking if I was open to coming into their company.
+Well, of course!

+@rytmar: Get to know people and get people to know me.
+When you deliver talk, people will come and talk "naturally".

+@rytmar: Boost my book sales.
+Book sales is not about money, but it may open interesting opportunities (trainings, jobs, study groups...).
+Book and public talks will boost your career, in a unique and personal way.

 ### 4. Increase diversity of thought & exposure to trends